kamilburda/batcher/docs/sections/Customization/Actions.md

 For Export Layers, the *Resize to layer size* option is enabled by default.
 This means that the exported image will have the same dimensions as the layer to export.
-To keep the image canvas intact (thus keeping the layer position within the image), uncheck this procedure.
+To keep the image canvas intact (thus keeping the layer position within the image), uncheck this action.
 Note that in that case the layers will be cut off if they are partially outside the image canvas.

 ### Rotate and flip